eolesinski/poliscipy/docs/example-2.md

 This dictionary includes the states that participated in the 1796 election and the party that won in each state.

 {: .important }
 > Note: In the data dictionary above we have added a category for `Territories` above.
-Note: for representing territories, we can simply create another field in out data dictionary for `Terriroties` and then add this to the colormap.
+Note: for representing territories, we can simply create another field in out data dictionary for `Territories` and then add this to the colormap.

 Since we have added a new category `Territories` to our electoral college map, we need to make sure that we also specify a color in our color map so that PoliSciPy knows which color you would like to use to represent them.
 For representing territories, it can be useful to show them simply as `grey` so that they do not get confused with the `No Data` category.